rok-cesnovar/stan-distributions/README.md

-# stan-distribution-zoo
+# stan-distributions

-Stan distribution compiled to WASM
+Stan distribution compiled to WASM and visualized using d3.js.

 ### Unbounded Continuous Distributions